Decision Sciences (DESC)

 School of Management

-210 Statistical Analysis for Management (4:4:0) Prerequisites: C or better in MATH 108 or 113.
-Corequisite: MIS 102, or IT 103.
-Introduces application of statistical methods to support quantitative decision analysis in resolving business problems.
-Lecture, recitation format; requires attendance in weekly lecture and weekly recitation.
+210 Statistical Analysis for Management (4:4:0) Prereq-uisites: C or better in MATH 108 or 113.
+Corequisite: MIS 102 or IT 103.
+Intro-duc-tion to the application of statistical methods to support quanti-tative decision analysis in resolving business -problems.

 301 Operations Management (3:3:0) Prerequisite: DESC 210, and sophomore standing.
-Examines principal aspects of organization’s operations in various settings.
-Emphasizes planning and decision-making activities associated with managing operations, with focus on service operations.
-Uses analytical models to describe key planning and control activities.
+Examines principal aspects of an organi-zationÕs operations in various settings.
+Emphasizes planning and decision-making activities associated with the management of operations with a focus on service operations.
+Analytical models used to describe key planning and control activities managing operations.

 452 Business Forecasting (3:3:0) Prerequisites: DESC 301; degree status.
-Introduces methods for producing predictions of future business operations as aids for making planning decisions.
-Specific topics include judgmental forecasting, forecast accuracy, correlation analysis, smoothing methods, regression models, decomposition, and autoregressive and ARIMA models.
+Introduction to methods for producing predictions of future business operations as aids for making planning decisions.
+Specific topics include judgmental forecasting; forecast accuracy; correlation analysis; smoothing methods; regression models; decomposition; autoregres-sive and ARIMA models.
 Methods demonstrated and used through computer software.

 456 Quality Management (3:3:0) Prerequisites: DESC 301, and degree status.
-Provides understanding of multifaceted nature of quality management by emphasizing issues such as quality philosophies, total quality management, design quality, process quality, and managing quality in information systems development.
+Provides an understanding of the multifaceted nature of quality management by emphasizing issues such as quality philosophies, total quality management, design quality, process quality, and managing quality in information systems development.
 Discusses ISO 9000 and Capability Maturity Model.
-Uses software, case studies.
+Use of software and case studies.

-493 Management of Technology Projects (3:3:0) Prerequisites: DESC 301, and degree status.
-Focuses on managerial problems associated with meeting technical, cost, and time constraints of technology projects.
-Discusses project management areas including organization, teams, scheduling, cost control, earned value analysis, risk management, and quality.
+493 Management of Technology Projects (3:3:0) Prereq-uisites: DESC 301, and degree status.
+Focuses on managerial problems associated with meeting the technical, cost, and time constraints of technology projects.
+Discusses various areas of project management such as project organizations, teams, scheduling, cost control, earned value analysis, risk management, and managing project quality.
 Discusses software cost estimation models.
 Software and case studies.